paulgligor/programming-exercises/README.md

-# Programming Exercises written in C#
+# Programming Exercises

-# using .Net Code and XUnit Frameworks
+using .Net Code and XUnit Frameworks with C#